pcwii/cpkodi-skill/README.md

 * "list movies by title"
 * "list movies by actor"
 * "list all movies"
+* "clear the movie playlist"
+## Examples -Music-
+* "play the artist elvis presley”
+* "play all shook up”
+* "play the song blue suede shoes"
+* "play the album appeal to reason”
+* "clear the music playlist"
+* "pause the music"
+* "resume the music"
+## Examples -Miscelaneous-
+* "pause kodi"
+* "re-start kodi"
+* "stop kodi"
+* "clear the kodi playlist"
+* "set kodi volume to 100"
+* "set kodi volume to 25"
+* "turn kodi notifications on"
+* "turn kodi notifications off"
+* "move the kodi cursor up / down / left / right / back / select / cancel"
+  - After the first cursor comand just say the direction "up / down / left / right / back / select / cancel"
+* "move the kodi cursor right 3 times"
+* "move the kodi cursor down twice"
+* "update the kodi library"
+* "clean the kodi library"
 ## Conversational Context
 ** If mycroft.ai locates more than one movie that matches your request it will permit you to itterate through your requests using conversational context.
 * eg. "hey mycroft:"
 * Request: "play the move Iron Man"
 * Response: "I have located 3 movies with the name Iron Man,
-* Response: "To list them say, List, to Play them say, Play"
+* Response: "Would you like me to list them?"
-* Request: "list" / "play"
+* Request: "yes"
-* Response: "Iron Man, to Skip, say Next, say play, to play, or Cancel, to stop"
+* Response: "Iron Man, to add to Playlist say Add, to Skip, say Next, say play, to play, or Cancel, to stop"
-* Request: "next" / "skip"
+* Request: "next"
 * Response: "Iron Man 2"
 * Request: "play" / "select"
 * Response: "o-k, attempting to play, Iron Man 2"